Audubon Western Everglades is the oldest “grassroots” conservation organization in Southwest Florida.

 Brittany worked as FWC’s Critical Wildlife Area Shorebird Biologist for three summers on Marco Island, where she monitored nesting shorebirds out on Sand Dollar.
 Seasonally she worked for three winters as a Shorebird Steward for Audubon Western Everglades surveying the migratory flocks, training volunteers, and doing outreach with the public.

-Now as AWE's Field Biologist, Brittany manages our shorebird stewardship, burrowing owl, and gopher tortoise programs.
+Now as AWE's Wildlife Biologist, Brittany manages our shorebird stewardship, burrowing owl, and gopher tortoise programs.